≡ Menu

 Their training…

-Are Belgian Malinois dogs good which children?
+Are Belgian Malinois dogs suitable for children?

-So, if you do decide to adopt a “rescue dog”, be sure that he or she was raised with small children in the house, otherwise you might not want to bring a Malinois home if you have small children.
+The Belgian Malinois dog breed is a herding dog, which means he might nip at or chase small children, mistaking them for small animals.
+So, if you decide to adopt a “rescue dog,” be sure they were raised with small children in the house.
+Otherwise, you might not want to bring a Malinois home if you have small children.

 Now if you…